lumeland/blog/posts/lume-2.1.0-release-notes.md

   src: 'https://fosstodon.org/@lume/111976763965094939'
 ---
-The first minor version of Lume 2 has been released, which brings many new features like a CMS, some new plugins, and bug fixes.
+The first minor version of Lume 2 has been released, which brings many new features like a CMS, some new plugins, improvements, and bug fixes.

 <!--more -->